JanaAbdallah/Algroithms/README.md

-# Algorithms in C
+# Algorithms in C++

-This repository contains a collection of algorithms implemented in C. These programs cover various fundamental and advanced concepts, serving as examples for understanding and applying algorithmic techniques.
+This repository contains a collection of algorithms implemented in C++.
+These programs cover various fundamental and advanced concepts, serving as examples for understanding and applying algorithmic techniques.

 ## Folder Structure